Gouache, 15x20. 2017

 Children who live in a household with violence often show psychological problems from an early age, such as avoidance, hypervigilance to threats, and dysregulated aggression which may contribute to vicarious traumatization."

 Rusų pora Maskvą iškeitė į Ukmergę: kol valdžia nepasikeis, negrįšime.
 15min.lt.
 Lithuania 20 April 2017.
-(Illustrated)
+(Illustration)

 Clever paintings: an interview with artist Tatyana Sokolova.
 Surfingbird.
-(Illustrated)
+(Illustration)

 Paintings-aphorisms - talking paintings by Tatiana Sokolova.
 Moiarussia.ru Russia 7 Dec 2017.
-(Illustrated)
+(Illustration)

 Paintings-aphorisms - talking paintings by Tatiana Sokolova.
 Media Mag catalog.
-(Illustrated)
+(Illustration)

 Impasse of feminism.
 Magazine "Cosmo lady".
 Ukraine.
 Feb 2019. pp 100-103.